Frequently Asked Questions

 No. We do not charge VAT for our services

-We can process Tier 5 Creative Certificates of Sponsorship (CoS) specialising in the creative sector, especially music.
+We can process Creative Certificates of Sponsorship (CoS) specialising in the creative sector, especially music.
 For other areas we can assist on a case to case basis and if we deem it is out of our remit we can refer to other agencies we share referrals with

 For group applications, in many cases a group will include individuals that are not themselves considered to be creative individuals (e.g. sounds and video engineers, road managers, photographers, press officers, even personal trainers, medics, hair stylists and beauticians etc) but providing they are a necessary part of the travelling party and can demonstrate their experience in their field and their connection with the group we can issue CoS for them (provided they are included in the group application).
 This also relates to actors and dancers that may be involved in a music act's video production for example.